This is the multi-page printable view of this section. Click here to print.

 4. Tap Remove Profile and confirm

-If you decide to stop using NullPrivate permanently, it must be because our service has given you a poor experience; we sincerely apologize for the inconvenience.
+If you decide to permanently stop using NullPrivate, it must mean our service has caused you inconvenience.
+We sincerely apologize for any inconvenience caused.

-If you want to customize rules for your personal needs, consider purchasing a private service.
-It offers dedicated servers at an extremely competitive price to meet all kinds of requirements.
+If you wish to customize rules for personalized needs, consider purchasing private service.
+Our private service offers dedicated solutions at exceptional value to meet various requirements.

 Configuration Demo

-This guide explains how to deal with false-positive blocks, including temporarily disabling protection, adding a service to the allowlist, and temporarily deactivating the service.
+This guide explains how to handle false blocking issues, including temporarily disabling protection, adding services to the whitelist, and temporarily suspending services.

-Some services are considered normal and necessary by one group of users, yet viewed as personal-data collection or advertising by another.
-For example, a few mini-programs inside WeChat and Alipay that mix services with ads may not work properly, and payment redirects—such as those in parking lots or vending machines—may also fail.
+Some services are considered necessary by some users but viewed as personal information collection or advertising by others.
+For example, WeChat and Alipay may contain small programs that mix services with ads, making them unusable.
+Payment redirects such as parking lots or vending machines may also fail to function properly.

 Temporarily Disable Protection

-If you need an urgent, temporary fix, you can disable protection for a short time.
-The change usually takes effect within 10 seconds.
+If you need an urgent, temporary solution, you can resolve the issue by temporarily disabling protection, which typically takes effect within 10 seconds.

 Temporarily Disable Protection

-For services you use regularly, add them to the allowlist to prevent future blocks.
-The change usually takes effect within 10 seconds.
+For services used long-term, you can add them to the whitelist to prevent future blocking.
+This usually takes effect within 10 seconds.

-Public-service users can resolve the issue by temporarily deactivating the service.
-The change usually takes effect within 60 seconds.
+Public service users can resolve the issue by temporarily suspending the service, which typically takes effect within 60 seconds.

 Learn about the after-sales support options for “NingPing,” including technical consultation and troubleshooting services.